Swarfega: History

 Swarfega was invented in 1947 by Audley Bowdler Williamson (28 February 1916 - 21 November 2004), an industrial chemist from Heanor, Derbyshire.
-In 1941 he had founded a detergent-sales company, Deb Silkware Protection Ltd., based in Belper, to produce a formulation for extending the life of silk stockings.
+In 1941, he founded a detergent-sales company, Deb Silkware Protection Ltd., based in Belper, to produce a formulation for extending the life of silk stockings.
 The name derived from "debutante", to signify the newness of the company and its products.
 The introduction of nylon stockings threatened to render it superfluous; however, Williamson purportedly suggested that mechanics had already found it useful for cleaning their hands.
-This may have been a myth encouraged to attract interest, but the product was reformulated and marketed as Swarfega, becoming the company's main product.
-(The company’s name had been changed to Deb Chemical Proprietaries Ltd.) Before Swarfega, mechanics used a variety of harsh home-brewed cleaners such as paraffin (kerosene), sand and petrol.
+This myth may have been encouraged to attract interest, but the product was reformulated and marketed as Swarfega, becoming the company's main product.
+(The company's name had been changed to Deb Chemical Proprietaries Ltd.) Before Swarfega, mechanics used a variety of harsh home-brewed cleaners such as paraffin (kerosene), sand, and petrol.
 These removed the skin's natural oils, leading to dry, cracked skin and the risk of occupational dermatitis.
-The effectiveness of Swarfega is due to the hydrophobic ingredients, including medium-chain (C9-C16) alkanes and cycloalkanes; in combination with an emulsifier (Trideceth-5 in current formulations).
+The effectiveness of Swarfega is due to the hydrophobic ingredients, including medium-chain (C9-C16) alkanes and cycloalkanes in combination with an emulsifier (Trideceth-5 in current formulations).
 These are more efficient at solubilizing oil and grease than a detergent alone.

-In the UK, the word "Swarfega" may be used as a generic term for all similar cleaners, particularly if they have the same green jelly-like appearance as genuine Swarfega.
+In the UK, "Swarfega" may be a generic term for all similar cleaners, particularly if they have the same green jelly-like appearance as genuine Swarfega.
 According to the company website, the name derives from "swarf", a Derbyshire word for oil and grease, and "ega", as in "eager to clean".
 "Swarf" now commonly refers to the metal shavings and chips resulting from metalworking operations.
-The word did not originally mean oil or grease as Deb claimed, but rather the waste material from a grindstone (or similar material resulting from wear in a machine).
+The word did not initially mean oil or grease as Deb claimed, but rather the waste material from a grindstone (or similar material resulting from wear in a machine).
 This material would be a wet or oily mixture of grit abraded from the wheel and filings from the workpiece.

-Deb expanded its product range and has long offered a range of products either related to detergent ingredients, or sold to the same mechanical trades.
-Many of these such as Jizer, a water-rinsable degreaser used for washing mechanical parts rather than mechanics, first defined the original market for a new product that has now become commonplace.
+Deb has expanded its product range and has long offered products related to detergent ingredients or sold to the same mechanical trades.
+Many of these, such as Jizer, a water-rinsable degreaser used for washing mechanical parts rather than mechanics, first defined the original market for a new product that has become commonplace.

 It was reported on 3 March 2010 that the manufacturer of Swarfega had been sold to an investment firm for £325 million.

 In 2015, Deb Group Ltd. was acquired by S. C. Johnson & Son.

 Competing products

 Swarfega has lost the ubiquity it once had.
-There are now many competing products, such as Rozalex Two Fives and Rozalex Gauntlet.
-Deb have even repositioned their own "Suprega" and "Tufanega" for industrial use.
+Many competing products exist, such as Rozalex Two Fives and Rozalex Gauntlet.
+Deb has even repositioned their own "Suprega" and "Tufanega" for industrial use.
 This has an orange colour, emphasising its "natural" origins and citrus oil ingredients.
 A similar orange-coloured product called "Dirty Paws" was available in the UK in the 1950s but is no longer available.